Even a well configured project can still be slow

 That is where file optimization becomes critical.
 This article explains the main techniques used in the project.

-Build time optimization in Astro Copied!
+Build time optimization in Astro

 Astro performs most optimizations during build.